near/docs/docs/tutorials/contracts/guest-book.md

 ## Front-End

+This builds off of the work we have previously completed.
+To view the code needed to complete this section, switch to the `front-end-develop` branch.
 In this section we will not only build (and test) a way for the user to interact with our contract in the browser, we will also allow them to go premium using their NEAR wallet.
+The completed code for this section can be found in the `front-end-test` branch.

 ## Front-End: Develop